seantrane/dotfiles/README.md

 ### Step 2

-Every file can be edited or removed as you please, but there are few primary files you'll want to focus on.
+Every file can be edited or removed as you please, but there are few primary files you may want to focus on.

 Edit the `zsh/zpreztorc.symlink`, for Prezto configuration.

 Edit the `zsh/zshenv.symlink`, for Zsh configuration.

-Edit the `macos/set-defaults.sh`, for your OS X preferences.
+Edit the `macos/set-defaults.sh`, for your macOS preferences.

-Edit the `macos/install-casks.sh`, for your preferred OS X apps.
+Edit the `system/Brewfile.symlink`, for your preferred software and macOS apps.

-Edit the `php/install.sh`, to modify PHP/extensions.

 ### Step 3

-Bootstrap the `.dotfiles` and install dependencies.
+To bootstrap the `.dotfiles` and install dependencies, run the following command.

 ```sh
 ~/.dotfiles/script/bootstrap
 ```

-This will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`.

-It will then install common dependencies, in the proper order.

-This will also install Zsh and Prezto and will reset your default shell.
+This process will...

+1. Configure the `.gitconfig` file.
+2. Symlink all `~/.dotfiles/*/*.symlink` files to the `$HOME` directory.
+3. Install _Xcode Command Line Tools_ (macOS only), if unavailable.
+4. Install _Homebrew_, if unavailable.
+5. Install _Git_, if not installed with _Homebrew_.
+6. Install _Ruby_, if not installed with _Homebrew_.
+7. Install _Prezto_, _Zsh_, and _Zsh Completions_.
+8. Reset default shell to Zsh.

 ### Step 4